 - committed to completing the required mentor training

 - professionally committed to the Texas public education system

 - a current TASA member

 Training of mentor superintendents will be conducted two to three times per year.
 TASA’s “Inspiring Mentors: Superintendent Mentor Training” sessions will focus on the skills and superintendent competencies needed for mentors to build strong relationships, connect to First-Time Superintendents Academy session content, and provide coaching to new mentees.
-The next mentor training session will be offered in late summer/early fall 2020.
-Details to come!
+Mentor training is scheduled for September 18 (9 a.m.-12 p.m.) and will be conducted online.

 Previous TASA Mentors

-If you have previously served as a mentor in TASA’s mentoring program and wish to continue, please plan to attend one of our new mentor trainings by September 2021.
-(You will be kept on the mentor list until September 2021.)
-If you would like to complete the next training to be held in summer/fall 2020, complete and submit the online RSVP form.
+If you have previously served as a mentor in TASA’s mentoring program and wish to continue, please plan to attend our online mentor training on September 18 (9 a.m. – 12 p.m.)
+If you would like to complete either training, complete and submit the online RSVP form.